gchang12/aenir/README.md

+Create a dictionary of old names to new names for FE{4..6}
 Deploy to internet via django
 - set up the index page and main design and layout
 - home: explain what this is